-The annual natural gas savings for 2020 is 445,802 MMBtu, or 1.09% of 2015 natural gas load.
-The annual gas savings are 10% higher than illustrated for 2020 in the Three Year Plan and this demonstrates the Company's commitment to proposing maximum achievable savings.
-The Annual savings are higher than the Three-Year Plan due primarily to evaluation results increasing attribution of savings, described more fully in section 4.A below, and higher customer savings from Home Energy Reports.
+The annual natural gas savings for 2020 is 446,621MMBtu, or 1.09% of the 2015 natural gas load referenced in the 2018-2020 Three Year Plan.
+The annual gas savings are 10% higher than illustrated for 2020 in the Three Year Plan and this demonstrates the Company's commitment to continue its sustained commitment to obtaining maximum achievable savings.
+The Annual savings are higher than the Three-Year Plan due primarily to evaluation results increasing attribution of savings, described more fully in section 4.i below, and higher customer savings from Home Energy Reports.